New Zealand is one of my favourite countries in the world (not just because it’s where I fell in love with Lee).

 Lee and I lived abroad in Christchurch in 2009, although the city has changed significantly since then.
 It was hit by serious earthquakes in 2010 and 2011 that left 186 people dead and a large percentage of the buildings destroyed.
 However, this vibrant and energetic city has recovered in an amazing way from this natural disaster.

 There are quite a few construction sites throughout the city and some areas might be off limits, but the city still has a lot to explore.
 The new city is emerging and it is more interesting and creative than ever before.
-It features colourful street art, is surrounded by beautiful parks and reserves and is a great jumping off point for skiing and snowboarding.
+It features colourful street art, is surrounded by beautiful parks and reserves and is a great jumping off point for outdoor adventures like whitewater rafting, skiing and snowboarding.

 19. Fox Glacier

 Another one of the natural beauties of the South Island is Fox Glacier.
 It is located on the West Coast in what is known as “Glacier Country” and it can be reached within 4.5 hours by car from Queenstown.
 Visiting this remote and beautiful place gives you a rare opportunity to explore one of the few glaciers in the world that ends in a lush rainforest 300 metres above sea level.
 It is one of the most accessible glaciers in the world and it is even possible to walk to the terminal face, go on an ice hiking adventure or take a sightseeing flight.
 Don’t miss the chance to see this ancient river of ice close up!

 The main attraction in Mount Cook National Park is… you guessed it… Mount Cook.
 Also known as Aoraki, it is the tallest mountain in New Zealand and it tops out at a jaw-dropping 3,724 metres.
 Most of the time the top of the mountain is shrouded in clouds, but there is the odd day if you are lucky when the clouds will part and the peak will be visible.